Comprehensions and Generator expressions

 yield

-Functions that use yield statement instead of return to create an iterator are known as generators.
+In this section, you'll see an example with the yield statement to create an iterator known as generators.
 Quoting from docs.python: Generators:

 Each time next() is called on it, the generator resumes where it left off (it remembers all the data values and which statement was last executed).